Great Migration (African American): Tensions and violence

-With the migration of African Americans Northward and the mixing of White and Black workers in factories, the tension was building, largely driven by White workers.
+With the migration of African Americans northward and the mixing of White and Black workers in factories, the tension was building, largely driven by White workers.
 The AFL, the American Federation of Labor, advocated the separation between European Americans and African Americans in the workplace.
 There were non-violent protests such as walk-outs in protest of having Blacks and Whites working together.
 As tension was building due to advocating for segregation in the workplace, violence soon erupted.

-In 1917, the East St Louis Illinois Riot, known for one of the bloodiest workplace riots, had between 40 and 200 killed and over 6000 African Americans displaced from their homes.
+In 1917, the East St. Louis riot, known for one of the bloodiest workplace riots, had between 40 and 200 killed and more than 6000 African Americans displaced from their homes.
 The NAACP, National Association for the Advancement of Colored People, responded to the violence with a march known as the Silent March.
-Over 10,000 African American men and women demonstrated in Harlem, New York.
-Conflicts continued post World War I, as African Americans continued to face conflicts and tension while the African American labor activism continued.
+More than 10,000 African-American men and women demonstrated in Harlem, New York.
+Conflicts continued post World War I, as African Americans continued to face conflicts and tension while the African-American labor activism continued.

 In the late summer and autumn of 1919, racial tensions became violent and came to be known as the Red Summer.
 This period of time was defined by violence and prolonged rioting between Black and White Americans in major United States cities.
 The reasons for this violence vary.
 Cities that were affected by the violence included Washington D.C., Chicago, Omaha, Knoxville, Tennessee, and Elaine, Arkansas, a small rural town 70 mi southwest of Memphis.

 The race riots peaked in Chicago, with the most violence and death occurring there during the riots.
 The authors of The Negro in Chicago; a study of race relations and a race riot, an official report from 1922 on race relations in Chicago, came to the conclusion that there were many factors that led to the violent outbursts in Chicago.
 Principally, many Black workers had assumed the jobs of white men who went to go fight in World War I. As the war ended in 1918, many men returned home to find out their jobs had been taken by Black men who were willing to work for far less.

 By the time the rioting and violence had subsided in Chicago, 38 people had lost their lives, with 500 more injured.
-Additionally, $250,000 worth of property was destroyed, and over a thousand persons were left homeless.
+Additionally, $250,000 worth of property was destroyed, and more than a thousand persons were left homeless.
 In other cities across the nation many more had been affected by the violence of the Red Summer.
 The Red Summer enlightened many to the growing racial tension in America.
 The violence in these major cities prefaced the soon to follow Harlem Renaissance, an African-American cultural revolution, in the 1920s.
 Racial violence appeared again in Chicago in the 1940s and in Detroit as well as other cities in the Northeast as racial tensions over housing and employment discrimination grew.